Bossa Games

-Bossa Studios Limited is a British video game developer based in London.
+Bossa Studios Limited (trading as Bossa Games since 2023) is a British video game developer based in London.
 It is known for its comedic, physics-based games Surgeon Simulator and I Am Bread.

 History

 Bossa was founded in October 2010 by Henrique Olifiers (gamer-in-chief), Roberta Lucca (marketer-in-chief), Ric Moore (technologist-in-chief), and Imre Jele (creator-in-chief).
 The establishment was formally announced in June 2011, when it had opened its office at the Silicon Roundabout in London, England.
 Bossa was acquired by the television production company Shine Group in 2011, with the deal announced on 16 September, without disclosing terms.
 At the time, Bossa had 20 employees, and its first game, Monstermind, launched that same month for the Facebook Platform.
 Monstermind won the BAFTA award in the "Online – Browser" category in February 2012.

 Subsequent games by Bossa were Toy Run and Merlin: The Game, the latter based on the Shine-produced TV series Merlin.
 Following the commercial success of Surgeon Simulator, Bossa underwent a management buyout process in July 2015 that returned Shine's stake (transferred to Endemol Shine UK after Shine merged with Endemol in December 2014) to the studio's founders.

 The company received a US$10 million investment in a series A round in September 2017.
 Shortly thereafter, they hired former Valve writer Chet Faliszek to lead a new Seattle-based studio for them, working on an unannounced cooperative title.

 According to CNBC, Bossa acquired between US$10 and 30 million in another investment round in 2019, with NetEase as one of the largest investors in this series, gaining a minority stake in Bossa.
+Amid complaints against management, Bossa announced it would lay off 10 employees in November 2020.

-In August 2022 some of Bossa Studios IPs including Surgeon Simulator, I Am Bread, and I am Fish was sold to TinyBuild for a reported $3 million.
+In August 2022 some of Bossa Studios' intellectual properties including Surgeon Simulator, I Am Bread, and I Am Fish was sold to TinyBuild for a reported $3 million.
+The company rebranded to Bossa Games in 2023.
+In January 2024, Bossa laid off 19 employees, or a third of its total staff.
+In February 2025, Bossa laid off an undisclosed amount of employees and switched its focus to finishing Lost Skies.